passionweb-manuel-schnabel/ai-seo-helper/README.md

 ### `openAiPromptPrefixMetaDescription`

-    # cat=meta description; type=string; label=Prompt-Prefix for meta description generation
+    # cat=meta description; type=string; label=Prompt-Prefix for meta description suggestions generation
     openAiPromptPrefixMetaDescription = Extract five seo meta descriptions in a bullet point list, each seo meta description in one short sentence and with a maximum of 150 characters or less, for the content of

-Enter your instruction for generating meta description.
+Enter your instruction for generating meta description suggestions.
 Since OpenAI calculates the length of the content with tokens (an explanation of the conversion of tokens into characters and sentences can be found [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them#:~:text=Tokens%20can%20be%20thought%20of,spaces%20and%20even%20sub%2Dwords. "")) by default, we have to explicitly tell the AI the desired total length and the type of expected creation

 ### `showRawMetaDescriptionSuggestions`